Neural Networks Efficiently Learn Low-Dimensional Representations with SGD: Auxiliary Lemmas

 In statistics literature, the setting we consider is often termed as \emph{model misspecification}, i.e.\ the teacher model generating the data and the student model being trained are different.
 Proposition~\ref{prop:gd_general_m} states a general result that, as long as the target depends on certain directions, PGD will produce weights in their span, despite the possible mismatch between the two models.
-We highlight that the classical results on dimension reduction, e.g. \cite{li1989regression, li1991sliced}, rely on a similar principle, which was also used for designing optimization algorithms, see e.g.~\cite{erdogdu2016scaled,erdogdu2015newton,erdogdu2019scalable}.
-However, we are interested in the implications of this phenomenon in the setting of NNs trained with SGD.
+We highlight that the classical results on dimension reduction, e.g. \cite{li1989regression, li1991sliced}, rely on a similar principle, which was also used for designing optimization algorithms, see e.g.~\cite{erdogdu2016scaled,erdogdu2015newton,goldstein2019non,erdogdu2019scalable}.
+However, we are interested in the profound implications of the emerging low-dimensional structure~\cite{wright2022high}, specifically in the setting of NNs trained with SGD.

 The following result, proved in Appendix \ref{appendix:proof_thm_gd_general_m}, demonstrates the algorithmic implications of Lemma~\ref{lem:population_gradient} for the simplistic case of PGD, and shows that the iterates converges to the principal subspace.